Submitting Evidence of Mitigating Circumstances

 - serious administrative or procedural errors in relation to the delivery of assessment services

-Alternatively, you can let us know about any mitigating circumstances that have affected your studies by submitting a query using the ‘Ask a question’ button on your portal homepage.
+You may bring any mitigating circumstances to our attention by submitting a query using the ‘Ask a question’ button on your portal homepage.

-You must contact us with details of any mitigating circumstances you wish to be considered
+You must contact us with details and supporting evidence of any mitigating circumstances you wish to be considered

-- within three weeks of the last assessment in the session concerned
+- within three weeks of your last assessment in the session concerned

 - before the submission deadline of any assessed coursework, project or dissertation.